Amazon wins EU e-book pricing battle with Apple

 | BRUSSELS

-BRUSSELS European Union regulators ended an antitrust probe into e-book prices on Thursday, accepting an offer by Apple (AAPL.O) and four publishers to ease pricing restrictions on Amazon (AMZN.O) and other retailers.
+BRUSSELS European Union regulators ended an antitrust probe into e-book prices on Thursday, accepting an offer by Apple and four publishers to ease pricing restrictions on Amazon and other retailers.

 The decision hands online retailer Amazon a victory in its attempt to sell e-books cheaper than rivals in a fast-growing market publishers hope will boost revenue and customer numbers.
 Reuters first reported in November that the Commission was accepting the settlement offer.